-Because when you’re “sticky” your marketing becomes easy.
-All you have to do is “get seen” by as many people as possible.
-This might be through content marketing (blogging, video or podcasting), social media, Facebook or Google ads, or joint ventures if you are online.
+Because when you’re “sticky velcro” your marketing becomes easy.
+All you have to do is get that message in front of as many people as possible.
+This might be through content marketing (blogging, video or podcasting), social media, paid advertising or partnerships online.
 Or networking, speaking or collaborations offline.

-What do you think?
-Have you tried to take your business online before you were ready and felt the pain of that?
+How about you?
+Have you tried to take your business online before you were really ready and felt the pain of that?

-Or is your message and positioning crystal clear and actually you could be doing much more to get visible online?
-Do let me know in the comments below – I always love to hear from you!
+Do let me know in the comments – I love to hear from you.